MaxvanGils/primer3GUI/README.md

 - add the legend to the exported result files
 - add the standard libraries and allow user to add custom library sequences for detecting unexpected cross reactivity
 - add penalty weight settings for determining the "optimal/best" primers.
 This would allow the user to change them from the default settings to custom settings
-- rerender the warning and output tabs only when run is clicked again, so the result does not disappear after making changes
+- rerender the warning and output tabs only when run is clicked again, so the result does not disappear after making changes (changes made, testing needed)